-For courses that earn 2 credits, each F earned counts 1 strike, and each LP or its equivalent earned counts $\frac{1}{2}$ strike.
-For courses that earn 1 credit, each F earned counts $\frac{1}{2}$ of a strike and each LP or its equivalent earned counts $\frac{1}{4}$ of a strike.
+For courses that earn 2 credit hours, each F earned counts 1 strike, and each LP (Low Pass) or its equivalent earned counts 1⁄2 strike.
+For courses that earn 1 credit hour, each F earned counts 1⁄2 of a strike and each LP or its equivalent earned counts 1⁄4 of a strike.
 A student will be dismissed if he/she has accumulated:

 - 2 strikes at the end of Mod I or

 - 2.5 strikes at the end of Mod II or

-- 3 or more strikes at any time.
+- 3 or more strikes at any time.\

 In the event that a student reaches the strike limit, the student will be withdrawn from any remaining (incomplete) courses.
-If a course in which an F is earned is successfully repeated at Owen then the strike associated with the initial F will be excluded in calculating the student's cumulative strike total.

-See EMBA/AMBA chapters for the application of the strike system in these two executive MBA programs which are on a semester system.
+\See EMBA/AMBA chapters for the application of the strike system in these two executive MBA programs which are on a semester system.